Dean20030514/CSE-4095-Deep-Learning-Project-Proposal-Pneumonia-Detection-from-Chest-X-Rays-new/docs/PRESENTATION_SCRIPT.md

 **Anticipated Questions:**

-**Q1: Why EfficientNet-B2 instead of ResNet-18 with 99.53% recall?**
+**Q1: Why multiple models instead of choosing one champion?**

-"Great question.
-ResNet-18 does achieve 99.53% pneumonia recall, but at the cost of 95.73% normal recall—meaning more false alarms.
-EfficientNet-B2 balances both classes better at 98.35% pneumonia recall and 98.17% normal recall, converges faster at epoch 4, and has fewer parameters.
-For a general-purpose screening tool, balance is more sustainable than extreme sensitivity."
+"Excellent question.
+Different clinical scenarios need different optimization.
+Our **aug_aggressive** model at 98.80% validation macro recall is best for overall performance.
+But for medical screening where we must minimize missed cases, **lr_0.0001** achieves 99.06% pneumonia recall—missing only 2 cases.
+For resource-constrained settings, **DenseNet121** delivers 98.45% performance in just 52 minutes with 7M parameters.
+We provide multiple optimized models so users can choose based on their specific requirements."

 **Q2: Have you compared against radiologist performance?**

 "Not yet—that requires a prospective study with IRB approval.
-However, the CheXNet paper by Rajpurkar et al. showed radiologists achieve around 93-95% accuracy on similar data.
-Our validation set performance of 98.30% accuracy is competitive, but we acknowledge our dataset is from a single center.
-A fair comparison needs multi-reader studies on diverse datasets with proper IRB approval."
+However, the CheXNet paper by Rajpurkar et al. showed radiologists achieve around 93-95% accuracy on similar datasets.
+Our test set performance of 97.30% accuracy is competitive, but we acknowledge our data is from a single hospital.
+A fair comparison would need multi-reader studies on diverse datasets with proper IRB approval.
+That said, our 99.06% sensitivity configuration outperforms typical human screening sensitivity of 85-95%."

 **Q3: How would you handle deployment in a real hospital?**